YWang0727/UoB-COMSM0110-group-7/README.md

 o System architecture.
 Class diagrams, behavioural diagrams.

+Based on MVC model.

 ## 5. Implementation (15% ~750 words)

 o Describe implementation of your game, in particular highlighting the three areas of challenge in developing your game.

+Challenge1: Randomly generated map and elements;

+Challenge2: A lot of items and enemies to be design;

+Challenge3: Enemy AI

 ## 6. Evaluation (15% ~750 words)